Juan Pablo Forero

 Juan Pablo Forero Carreño (born August 3, 1983) is a professional track and road cyclist from Colombia.
-He has represented Colombia at the 2007 Pan American Games in Rio de Janeiro, Brazil where he won a silver medal in team pursuit with team mates Carlos Alzate, Arles Castro and Jairo Pérez.
+He has represented Colombia at the 2007 Pan American Games in Rio de Janeiro, Brazil where he won a silver medal in team pursuit with teammates Carlos Alzate, Arles Castro and Jairo Pérez.
 He also competed at the 2008 Summer Olympics in Beijing, PR China.
 He was born in Cota, Cundinamarca.